 A List of Poetic Devices Defined and Examples of What They Do in Poems

-What are poetic devices?
-That’s a good, pure and curious question, but it’s not as useful as you may think.
+While finding out what a poetic device is answers a good, pure and curious question, it’s not as useful as you may think.
 The important thing from a craft or appreciation perspective isn’t so much what a poetic device is but what it does.

 Poetic devices form patterns, and these patterns do various things: describe, persuade, inform, inspire, illustrate, elevate, sing and inscribe words into memory.